obrunet/GCP_Data_Engineering/Theory/Processing.md

         - Flexible: runs Docker containers & allows devs to customize their runtime env --> avantage  of a PaaS with flexibility

 ### Cloud Functions
 - serverless, managed compute service
 - for running code in response to events that occur in the cloud.
 Writing a msg to a Cloud Pub/Sub or uploading files can triger the execution of a Cloud Function
 - Funcs are coded in JavaScript, Python 3 & Go

+## Scalability, reliability, availability & maintainability

+gggggggggggggggggggggggggggggggggggggggggggggggg

+## Hybrid & Edge cloud

+### Hybrid Cloud
+Combines on-premises transaction processing systems with cloud-base analytics platforms.
+Data is extracted & transferred to the cloud for analytics processing.
+OLTP systems have predictable workloads with little variance Whereas Analytic workloads are predictable but can be highly variable

+### Edge Cloud
+A variation of Hybrid Cloud.
+Used when
+ - connectivity / network is not reliable or
+ - bandwidth not sufficient.
+ - low-latency processing is required (IoT, manufacturing...)
+ A combo of cloud & ege base computed may be used.
+ CI / CD process ensures consitency accross edge devices.
+When the full apps is run at the edge consider using containers.

+## Distributed processing systems

+## Migration of data warehouse from on-premises DC to GCP